 - 1. Turn OFF the computer and unplug the power cord. - 2.
 Remove the battery. - 3.
-Short the jumper by replacing the jumper cap and removing it after three seconds. - 4.
+Short the jumper by removing and replacing the jumper cap. - 4.
 Re-install the battery. - 5.
 Plug the power cord and turn ON the computer. - 6.
 Hold down the key during the boot process and enter BIOS setup to re-enter data.